ellisonpyon/cs1302-latin-squares/README.md

 then you can update your copy of the project using the <code>$ git pull</code>
 command while inside of your project directory.

+* **2019-01-23:** Added a clarification to the extra credit concerning the order of the command-line arguments as well as the possible values for `k`.

 ## Project Description

 This first project is meant to ensure that you are able to apply and extend